 It is important to note that, for some people, a serious probiotic boost can lead to bloating or diarrhea.
 It’s best to ease into probiotic use, starting small and working your way up to your desired dosage or intake.
 Anytime your stomach gets upset, cut back a bit.

-CFU stands for “colony forming units” and is the abbreviation used to quantify how many bacteria in probiotics are capable of dividing and forming colonies, as Probiotics Guide tells us.
+CFU stands for “colony forming units” and is the abbreviation used to quantify how many bacteria in probiotics are capable of dividing and forming colonies, as Science Direct tells us.
 This essentially is the number of probiotic bacteria that are alive and active and able to divide in any given food or supplement.

 The number of CFUs you need depends on your probiotic needs.
 If you use probiotics on a daily basis to maintain digestive and immune health, a lower CFU count makes more sense (typically between 5-10 billion is a good range).
 The higher dosage CFU probiotics are optimal for helping with specific ailments or minor health problems (in these cases 15-45 billion is a good range).
-Anything much higher than 45 billion isn’t usually necessary unless dealing with IBS, allergies, eczema and some respiratory illnesses, according to Probiotics Guide.
+Anything much higher than 45 billion isn’t usually necessary unless dealing with IBS, allergies, eczema and some respiratory illnesses.

 In terms of intestinal support, men and women require basically the same types of probiotics.
 But as men and women have different bodies and different body composition, there are some instances where they differ with regard to what intestinal issues they may have and what probiotic strains they may require to cure those issues.

 Probiotics for Men

 While men’s intestinal issues don’t differ that greatly from women’s, probiotics support men in deterring heart disease and increasing bone density.